hackingthemarkets/supertrend-crypto-bot/README.md

     - Go to `https://testnet.binance.vision` and login using your Github account
     - Then, click on `Generate HMAC_SHA256 Key`

-3. Set your api key in the coresponding section of `settings.conf``
+3. Set your api key in the coresponding section of `exchanges.conf``
 ```conf
 [binance]
 ...